-NOVEL: HEROIC CHAPTERS (can be taken before or after Chapters) next offered Fall 2018
+NOVEL: HEROIC CHAPTERS (can be taken before or after Chapters) full for Fall 2018.
+Next offered Winter 2019

 You crafted your story skeleton in Story class, you built your plot in Plot class.
 Using the structure you've created, you'll execute the key scenes of your story, and make sure this IS the story you want to tell, told the way you want to tell it.
 Each week you'll write a step in your Hero's Journey, and participate in class instruction and discussion to make sure it's effective and belongs in your story.
 This nine-week, two instructor class is where you'll learn to use the roadmap you've built, to decide what belongs in your story and what doesn't, and where it really begins and ends.
 This class will guide you through the transition from planning to producing.